 Home stagers do not need to be certified.

 Dentists need to be.
 As do doctors, engineers, electricians, brain surgeons, and lawyers.

-Home staging certification simply means that you have undertaking training, or completed a home staging course, and are knowledgeable in this industry.
+Home staging certification simply means that you have undertaken training, or completed a home staging course, and are knowledgeable in this industry.

-When it comes to marketing ANYTHING, customers and potential clients like to see what is call “social proof”.
+When it comes to marketing ANYTHING, customers and potential clients like to see what is called “social proof”.